 Humanities: Degree-specific requirements for Humanities are fulfilled within the Required Core Courses.

-Science and Mathematics: Complete a total of 8 credits, including courses taken from the Quantitative Literacy group, from the following:
+Science and Mathematics: Complete a total of 8 Science and Mathematics credits, including any Science and Mathematics courses taken from the Quantitative Literacy group:

 - Astronomy (ASTR), Atmospheric Studies (ATMS), Biology (BIO), Chemistry (CHEM), Geographic Information Systems (GIS), Geology (GEOL), Mathematics (MATH), Physical Science (PSCI), Physics (PHYS), Science (SCI).